mehulagg/gitlab/doc/ci/pipelines/settings.md

 - `git clone`, which is slower since it clones the repository from scratch for every job, ensuring that the local working copy is always pristine.
-- `git fetch`, which is faster as it re-uses the local working copy (falling back to clone if it doesn't exist).
+- `git fetch`, which is GitLab's default and faster as it re-uses the local working copy (falling back to clone if it doesn't exist).

 The default Git strategy can be overridden by the [GIT_STRATEGY variable](../yaml/README.md#git-strategy)